-The Development Project Practicum may be completed in conjunction with DPMI 8698 A and B for 12 credits in any given semester, or at any time after a DPMI Certificate has been earned.
+The Development Project Practicum (DPMI Plus) may be completed in conjunction with DPMI 8610 and 8620 for up to 12 credits in any given semester, or at any time after a DPMI Certificate has been earned.

 Students may request financial aid for travel and living expenses associated with their assignment, however, financial aid is limited to the duration of the semester in which the student registers for DPMI Plus credit (3 months for summer term; 4.5 months for fall or spring semester).